HamzaAnis/GameofLife-MPI/README.md

 ## Game of Life MPI
-Game Of Life implemetation using MPI in JAVA using [MPJ EXPRESS](http://mpj-express.org/) library.
+Game Of Life implementation using MPI in JAVA using [MPJ EXPRESS](http://mpj-express.org/) library.